blade-lang/bladelang.com/src/standard/clib.md

 # Close the library (this is a good practice, but not required)
 lib.close()
 ```
-The first argument to a definiton is the name of the function.
+The first argument to a definition is the name of the function.
 The second is its return type.
 If the function takes parameters,
 the parameter types follow immediately.
 (See below for a list of the
 available types.)